vacp2p/rfc/content/docs/rfcs/38/README.md

 desired.
 Each node that participates starts the protocol with an opinion on the proposal, represented in the sequel as **YES**, **NO**, and **UNDECIDED**.

+     opinon
+        <-- choose local truth computation of  { YES, NO, UNDECIDED}

 The algorithm proceeds in rounds for each node.
 The liveness of the algorithm is severely constrained in the absence of timeouts for a